SyedZawwarAhmed/dotfiles/README.md

 # Dotfiles

-My personal dotfiles configuration for macOS.
+My personal dotfiles configuration for macOS and Linux.
 This repository contains configuration files for various tools and applications I use in my development workflow.

 ## Contents